kopiro/tommy/README.md

 Tommy also gives you the option of syncing all your processed assets to a S3 bucket.

-File treatment:

-- **Image files**:
-  - will be resized in multiple image files and optimized
-  - will be optimized with various specific tools
-  - will be converted to `webp`
-  - a blurried image will be generated for lazy-loading
-- **Video files**:
-  - will be converted and optimized to `mp4` and `webm`
-  - a poster image will be extracted
-- **All other static assets** will be just copied and kept untouched

 ## Pass runtime options

 - `--src` specify the source directory (where your assets are located)